Luna HSM Client 7.0.0

 See REST API Reference.

-The Luna Network HSM7 now supports IPv6, using static addressing, SLAAC, or DHCP.
+The Luna Network HSM 77 now supports IPv6, using static addressing, SLAAC, or DHCP.

 Improved Serial Access

-Serial access to the Luna Network HSM is via an RJ45 serial port.
+Serial access to the Luna Network HSM 7 is via an RJ45 serial port.
 A custom Prolific Technologies USB to RJ45 cable with a standard 8P8C modular connector is included.
-The cable requires the PL2303 driver, which you can download from http://www.prolific.com.tw or the Thales Customer Portal.
+The cable requires the PL2303 driver, which you can download from https://www.prolific.com.tw.

 Enable Decommission on Tamper